 If you want fast twitch myofibrillar hypertrophy, I recommend a velocity loss of no more than 10-20% on the majority of training days.
 What is velocity loss?
 I will explain.
 If you are squatting 500 pounds with the first repetition moving at a velocity of 0.6m/s, you will set a limit on your GymAware or Flex of 0.48m/s (20% slower than repetition one).
 If you are a bodybuilder, you can take it as far as 50-60% velocity loss which is almost failure or is actually failure.
 Most bodybuilders will spend most of their days at 40% velocity loss with a set or two to complete failure.
 If you are coaching explosive athletes, you will want to minimize their velocity loss to the same as my weightlifters around 10-20%.

 As you can see, it’s really not that hard to implement velocity-based training in multiple ways that are beneficial to athletes.
 We have over complicated velocity-based training for far too long.
 At GymAware, we are pulling the curtains back, and opening the benefits to all athletes young and old.
 These five most practical uses of Velocity Based Training are a great place to start.
+If you need more inspiration, check out this article too.
 You can count on me diving into each of these topics in a much greater capacity in the coming months along with videos explaining and simplifying the implementation process.
 Let’s make our athletes great together.

 Watch the video below:

 Being a World Champion in powerlifting, Travis competed at a world-class level in Olympic weightlifting and has coached professional Olympic weightlifters alongside Don McCauley and Glenn Pendlay at Team MDUSA.
 Now Travis coaches the most successful weightlifting team in the USA.